Fear City pamphlets: Events

-New York City mayor Abe Beame announced layoffs of public employees including police and firefighters as part of a new budget that responded to the city's financial crisis.
-The first round of nearly 11,000 officers were slated for dismissal at the beginning of the fiscal year on July 1, 1975.
+The Fear City pamphlets were created by Ken McFeeley, President of the Patrolmen's Benevolent Association and cochairman of the Council for Public Safety in response to New York City Mayor Abe Beame's announcement of layoffs of public employees, including police officers and firefighters.
+The layoffs were part of a new austerity budget introduced by the city in response to its financial crisis, and called for the first round of nearly 11,000 officers to be dismissed at the beginning of the fiscal year, set to begin on July 1, 1975.